massung/CHIP-8/README.md

 Each line of assembly uses the following syntax:

 ```
-.label    instruction  arg0, arg1, ...   ; comment
+label instruction arg0, arg1, ... ; comment
 ```

 A label **must** appear at the very beginning of the line, and there **must** be at least a single whitespace character before the instruction or directive of a line (i.e. an instruction cannot appear at the beginning of a line).
+There are plenty of examples in `games/sources` to learn from.

 ### Registers